Tours for Your Students

 Arrival time and procedure

-Museum staff and docents (tour guides) are ready to welcome your group 15 minutes before your scheduled tour time.
-Please meet your docent in the main lobby on the second floor.
+Museum staff and docents (volunteer tour guides) are ready to welcome your group 15 minutes before your scheduled tour time.
+Please meet your docent in the Main Lobby (on the second floor, inside the Rev. Abraham Woods, Jr. Boulevard entrance).
 If you are running late in transit, please call the Museum’s Education Department at 205.254.2571.
-If you are more than 20 minutes late, it is necessary to reschedule your tour.
+If your group arrives more than 20 minutes late, the Education Department will assist you to reschedule the tour at a later date.

 The Museum has limited parking for cars and vans.
-Enter the Museum’s parking lot on Richard Arrington, Jr. Boulevard between Reverend Abraham Woods, Jr. Boulevard and 9th Avenue North.
+Please enter the Museum’s parking lot on Richard Arrington Boulevard between Reverend Abraham Woods, Jr. Boulevard and 9th Avenue North.
 Parking for buses is available in the 1800 block of 10th Avenue North, the 1000 block of 19th Street North, or under I-59 between 17th and 19th Streets North.
 Buses may park in metered or non-metered areas and may stay within the parking lines as long as they do not block other vehicles.

 Accessibility and special needs